darshanime/netpeek/README.md

 - `sport`
-Destination host of the packet
+Source port of the packet

 - `dport`
 Destination port of the packet

 - `shost`
-Destination host of the packet
+Source host of the packet

 - `dhost`
-Destination port of the packet
+Destination host of the packet

 - `i`
 Network interface to sniff on